Vibs21/Vibs21/README.md

 - 👋 Hi, I’m Vaibhav Bajpayee
-- 👀 I’m interested in coding, gaming and wachig anime
+- 👀 I mostly spend my time coding, gaming and reading manga
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on futurisic and on the proects which can solve real world problem
+- 💞️ I’m open to collaborating on futuristic and on projects which can solve a real-world problem
-- 📫 To reach me you can connect me on twitter @imvbajpayee
+- 📫 To reach me you can connect with me on Twitter @imvbajpayee

 <!---
 Vibs21/Vibs21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.